 Players take their positions before a match kicks off at Stamford Bridge (Photo: Erik Drostvia Flickr / CC BY 2.0)

-Located in West London, close to the upscale shopping avenues of Fulham Road and King’s Road, Chelsea has an enduring reputation for glamour that dates back to the 1970s – and the arrival of a Russian oligarch has only served to amplify that standing.
+Located in West London, close to the upscale shopping avenues of Fulham Road and King’s Road, Chelsea has a reputation for glitz and glamour that dates back to the 1970s – and the arrival of a Russian oligarch has only served to amplify that standing.
 Consequently, a number of tourists who come to London make a trip to Stamford Bridge one of their main priorities.
-If you’re planning a visit and want to know if there are any Chelsea home games scheduled during your dates of travel, you’ll find fixture lists for the upcoming season available online.
+If you’re planning a visit and want to know if there are any Chelsea home games scheduled during your dates of travel, you’ll find fixture lists for the current 2019/20 season available online.

 Matches at Stamford Bridge are always in high demand and it’s usually necessary to be a club member in order to apply for Premier League tickets.
 In fact, for the most high profile games, general sale tickets are simply never available.
 However, that doesn’t necessarily rule out the possibility of getting a ticket.
 We’ve done some research and outlined some of the best options available below.